Robotino04/FleetLang/README.md

 ## TODOs

 ### Priority
-- add way to get length of array
 - track definitions and references of variables
 - tied to ^this^: warnings for unused functions/variables
 - fix nested structs in glsl (mostly copy-paste from C)